 WorldWide Telescope was developed by Microsoft Research – a branch of the company dedicated to furthering state-of-the-art computing and solving real-world problems.
-Astronomers use WorldWide Telescope to see the universe in many different wavelengths (including visible light, infra-red and gamma radiation), and there’s access to much more data via the Astrophysics Data System.
+Astronomers use WorldWide Telescope to see the universe in many different wavelengths (including visible light, infra-red and gamma radiation), and there’s access to much more data via the .

 1. Get started online

-WorldWide Telescope is available as an HTML5 web app and a downloadable Windows application.
-We’ll start with the web version at www.worldwidetelescope.org.
-Scroll past the welcome video and click ‘Explore WWT on the web’.
+To use Microsoft WorldWide Telescope, scroll past the welcome video and click ‘Explore WWT on the web’.
 A message will appear asking whether you want to share your location.
 This is optional, but telling WWT where you are will let you explore the sky as you’d see it from outside your own front door.

 2. Begin exploring

 Read the notes explaining how to navigate, then click ‘Close’.
 Microsoft WorldWide Telescope will present you with an image of the sky with constellations highlighted.

 Try clicking and dragging to pan around.
 You’ll see the list of celestial objects at the bottom of the screen change as you move around.
 Select one to explore it in more detail.
 Here we’ve chosen Mercury.
 You can click and drag to spin the planet, and use your mouse wheel to zoom.
 The amount of detail visible is incredible!

 Now let’s use Microsoft WorldWide Telescope to take a look at a constellation.
 Click ‘Constellations’ in the top left, then pick one from the menu.
 Here we’ve chosen Ursa Major.